← RESOURCES

 • Types: Debt funding from bank and non-bank lenders is common for financing residential developments.
 Residential development loans are typically for projects with up to four units, while larger projects require commercial loans.

-• Terms: Development loans are short-term, with interest-only payments during construction, and funding is released in stages based on progress.
+• Terms: Development loans are short-term and funding is released in stages based on progress.

 • Approval: Focuses on the project's feasibility and profitability.
 Smaller loans might require a serviceability assessment.